 Check out this video for some basic instructions on how to roll your “r” properly in Spanish:

 4. False friends.
 Just because it sounds like an English word that you know doesn’t mean that it’s the same thing in Spanish.
-“Actualemente” doesn’t mean “actually”, that’s “de hecho”, and “sanidad” refers to the health system, not sanity, and…my favorite false friend of all, which got a whole post dedicated to it (which also has lots more info on false friends including a link to a whole list of them) you can read about here: My Favorite, and Most Common, Gringo Error in Spanish (aka “false friend”)
+“Actualemente” doesn’t mean “actually”, that’s “de hecho”, and “sanidad” refers to the health system, not sanity, and…my favorite false friend of all: “embarazada” – that means “pregnant”, not “embarrassed”.

-5. The soft “c” and “z” are pronounced the same, they don’t really use our pronunciation of the “z” for anything, their “z” is pronounced like an “s” would be in English, as is their soft “c”.
+5. Pronunciation of the soft “c” and “z”.
+Normally they are pronounced the same, they don’t really use our pronunciation of the “z” for anything, their “z” is pronounced like an “s” would be in English, as is their soft “c”.
 A “c” in “co-“, “cu-“, or “ca-” like “carro” or “cumplir” is the hard “c” and is pronounced as we would a “k”.
 Here’s some additional help with the Spanish consonants:

 I’d like to note something about what he said in that video concerning “b” and “v”: this varies, and in my experience most Latin Americans will pronounce the “b” and “v” differently just the way we would in English but the Spaniards are the ones who will pronounce both of them like a soft “b”, so when they say “vida” it sounds the same as “bida”.
 In other words, this too varies by region.

-6. Gringos will tend to avoid using their Spanish unless absolutely necessary and this leads to a typical gringo mistake that is often mistaken as rudeness when in fact it’s nervousness because the person, in this case the gringo, doesn’t speak the language well and is therefore hesitant to use it.
+6. Failure to greet and respond to greetings.
+Anglophones will tend to avoid using their Spanish unless absolutely necessary and this leads to a typical “gringo mistake” that is often mistaken as rudeness when in fact it’s nervousness because the person, in this case the “gringo”, doesn’t speak the language well and is therefore hesitant to use it.

 What happens is that they’ll go into a store or some other place and they won’t greet the employee(s), they’ll be in there for half an hour or some such amount of time browsing, and then leave without so much as an “adios”.
 This is considered very rude in most Spanish-speaking countries and will immediately peg someone as a gringo.
 Also, correcting this should be the result of doing something you ought to be doing anyway: speaking to anyone and everyone you possibly can.